cognate-lang/cognate/INTRODUCTION.md

 Print /= 1 2; ~~ Prints True if 2 is not equal to 1, False otherwise
 ```

-If is in fact a function, it takes three arguments.
-The first is a block that returns a boolean (soon this will not have to be wrapped in a block), the second is a value to return if the block evaluates to True, the third is a value to return if the block evaluates to False.
-The above program will print the larger of the two variables X and Y.
+`If` is in fact a function, it takes three arguments.
+The first is a block that returns a boolean (soon this will not have to be wrapped in a block), the second is a value to return if the block evaluates to `True`, the third is a value to return if the block evaluates to `False`.
+The above program will print the larger of the two variables `X` and `Y`.

 ```
 Let X be 4;